syedAmeenuddin/Gmap_live_vehi_tracking/README.md

-Sure, here's a template for your README.md file for your Flutter Google Maps app:

----

 # Flutter Google Maps Navigation App

 This Flutter app allows users to select a destination and navigate to it using Google Maps.
 It provides a simple and intuitive interface for users to input their desired destination and get turn-by-turn directions.